bds311/bds311.github.io/syllabus_24.md

 ### Homework Submission; Late Policy

 - Initial Homework assignnments will be submitted via the Jupyter Hub accessed through the Course Canvas Page.
-Launch the DataScience Hub from [Canvas](https://canvas.oregonstate.edu/courses/1876848/assignments/8724768).
-Also review this [reference page](https://canvas.oregonstate.edu/courses/1876848/pages/documentation-on-launching-data-science-hub?module_item_id=21730130) on the DataScience Hub.
+Launch the DataScience Hub from [Canvas](https://canvas.oregonstate.edu/courses/1944874).
 - Your homework will be in `/home/hub_data_share/hw` directory.
 Homework will be posted one week before assignment due (typically Fridays at 11:59 pm.)
 To complete homework, copy the specific assignment folder (e.g. `hw01` to your personal directory (e.g. since my username is `warrenti`, I would put `hw01` in  `/home/warrenti/hw`))
 - We will use Gradescope to submit assignments.
 Be sure to save your notebook - preserving the original name (e.g. `hw01.ipynb`), then run the last grader.export() cell, which will produce a zip file, which you can download onto your local machine and then upload this file at appropriate location on Gradescope, which can be accessed via Canvas, or at this [link](https://www.gradescope.com/courses/486040)
 - Each student will receive one grace period to submit homework up to 72 hours late (e.g. assignment due Thursday at 11:59 would be due Sunday.)
 Any other late homework submissions, or submissions beyond 72 hours after deadline, will be considered at instructor discretion and receive 50% deduction.